Szapi/cpp-structural-delegates/motivation.md

 #### Runtime Flexibility with Compile-time Guarantees

 Still a statically typed language: compiler can enforce strict type safety and generate the 'glue code' for us, reducing boilerplate and prevent bugs.
-At runtime, we can swap implementations behind a stable facade, similar to virtual interfaces, but without forcing classes to commit to inheritance.
+At runtime, we can swap implementations behind a stable facade if needed, similar to virtual interfaces, but without forcing classes to commit to inheritance.

 #### Testing and Dependency Injection